Nigel Boogaard: Newcastle Jets

 Boogaard signed a three-year deal with his hometown club, the Newcastle Jets, on 16 February 2015.

 Retirement

 On the 11th of June, 2021, Boogaard announced that he would retire, ending his sixteen-year playing career.
 As of this date, Boogaard is currently completing "his coaching badges", stating his plans to "give back to the game in some way".

 Charlestown Azzurri

-Nigel joined Charlestown Azzurri FC for the 2022 National Premier Leagues Northern NSW season, alongside another former A-League Men's player in Jacob Melling.
+Nigel joined Charlestown Azzurri for the 2022 National Premier Leagues Northern NSW season, alongside another former A-League Men's player in Jacob Melling.
 Fellow former Newcastle Jets player, Taylor Regan, joined Nigel halfway through the season.